kami-blue/website/signing.md

 gpg: Good signature from "Dominika Sokolov <sokolov.dominika@gmail.com>" [ultimate]
 ```

-If you don't get "Good signature", or it isn't signed by `F0BC7BF440E30845DFCC4BC5B4A5A6DCA70F861F` then you should **NOT** use this release, it means it's been hijacked (or more likely, dominika forgot to sign it properly, but it's better to be safe then sorry)
+If you don't get "Good signature", or it isn't signed by `F0BC7BF440E30845DFCC4BC5B4A5A6DCA70F861F` then you should **NOT** use this release, it means it's been hijacked (or more likely, l1ving forgot to sign it properly, but it's better to be safe then sorry)

 You will get a message saying "This key is not certified with a trusted signature!".
-This just means that not enough trusted people have publically signed my (dominika's) key to verify that I am a real person.
+This just means that not enough trusted people have publically signed my (l1ving's) key to verify that I am a real person.
 As long as the key matches the https://keybase.io/l1ving profile, then it's mine.
 Feel free to help out by signing my key!

 <a href="{{ site.github.jar_url }}" class="btnc">{{  site.cur_ver  }} release</a>
 <a href="{{ site.github.jar_sig_url }}" class="btnc">{{  site.cur_ver  }} release sig</a>